github/government.github.com/docs/glossary.md

 ---
 title: Glossary
 layout: support-page
-description: Glossary of Jargon
+description: No doubt all this GitHub and openness comes with a lot of new vocabulary.
+Most of the time the word is new but the concept is not; we've got them defined for you here.
 permalink: /glossary/
 ---

-#### No doubt all this GitHub and openness comes with a lot of new vocabulary.
-Most of the time the word is new but the concept is not; we've got them defined for you here.

 * **Users** - These are personal GitHub accounts.
 Each user has a personal profile, and can own multiple repositories, public or private.
 They can create or be invited to join organizations.
 * **Organizations** - Organizations group two or more users together.
 They are administered by users, and can contain both repositories and teams.